purpleidea/flabbergast/flabbergast-manual.md

 As general background, this guide assumes some previous experience programming.
 Familiarity with one functional language, including Scheme, LISP, Haskell, or ML, and one object-oriented language is almost essential or experience with R, as it has elements of both.
 A deeper understanding of a dynamically-typed object-oriented language like Python, Perl, Ruby, or JavaScript can be extremely helpful, though not necessary.
 Use of a macro processor, such as the C Pre-Processor or M4 might provide some extra insights.

 Flabbergast has many of the same data types as many other languages: Booleans, integers, floating-point numbers, and strings; which look and act much like they do in other languages.
-It also has two special data types: tuples and templates.
+It also has two special data types: frames and templates.
 Note that there are no functions (first class or otherwise); templates can do some of the work of functions.
 Flabbergast is purely functional: everything is an expression and no expression can have indirect consequences on another expression.

-Tuples are similar to Perl's hashes, Python's objects, JavaScript's objects and C#'s anonymous classes.
-A tuple is a dictionary/map between identifiers and values, which may be of any of the aforementioned types.
-Tuples are immutable upon creation.
-Each entry in a tuple is called an _attribute_, having a _name_ and a _value_.
-The entire scope of a file is also one big tuple:
+Frames are similar to Perl's hashes, Python's objects, JavaScript's objects and C#'s anonymous classes.
+A frame is a dictionary/map between identifiers and values, which may be of any of the aforementioned types.
+Frames are immutable upon creation.
+Each entry in a frame is called an _attribute_, having a _name_ and a _value_.
+The entire scope of a file is also one big frame:

     a : 5
     b : {